 I see my art practice as an investigative tool, as a way to engage in dialogue, a platform for thinking and a means to develop knowledge.
-My work has evolved from figurative and symbolic explorations in painting to a variety of modes that include drawing, video, performance, installation and public intervention projects.
+My work has evolved from figurative and symbolic explorations in painting to a variety of modes that include drawing, painting, video, performance, installation and public intervention projects.
 Therefore, the emphasis of my work does not lie in the medium, but in creating a space to explore social contexts and collective narratives.
 History, film, soap-operas, fairy-tales and mythology all inform my work in that they are both narrative modes that I use as well as sites of investigation.
 I look for the narratives inscribed in various objects and places and find ways to add to them and at times subvert them.
 Because I live in the Virgin Islands, a place that has changed colonial hands seven times, the longest being Denmark and the last being the United States, I am particularly interested in the colonial and neocolonial narrative and how it shapes identity, memory and reality.